quan3010/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Quan Nguyen is a PhD candidate in Learning Analytics at the Open University UK and an Associate Lecturer in Applied Statistics at the University of Arts London.
-His research focuses on using longitudinal multilevel model and network analysis methods to understand how teachers design their course in online learning environment and how learning design influences student temporal engagement patterns.
+Quan Nguyen is a Postdoctoral Research Fellow in Educational Data Science at the School of Information, University of Michigan.
+His research is focusing on the temporal processes of learning data science toolkits (e.g. JupterNotebook) in online and distance education.
+Prior to joining UM, Quan was a PhD candidate in Learning Analytics at The Open University UK and an Associate Lecturer in Applied Statistics at the University of Arts London.
+His research employed multilevel models and network analysis methods to understand how teachers design their course in online learning environment and how learning design influences student temporal engagement patterns.
+His work received multiple best paper awards at established conferences (LAK18 and HCI Intermational 17).
+Quan had a background in Economics (BSc. & Msc.) at Maastricht University, Netherlands.

+Research Interest: Educational data science, learning analytics, educational psychology, temporal modelling, research methods